snap-stanford/ogb-web/_docs/datasets/nodeprop.md

 ### Dataset `ogbn-proteins` ([Leaderboard](../leader_nodeprop/#ogbn-proteins)):

 **Graph:** The `ogbn-proteins` dataset is an undirected, weighted, and typed (according to species) graph.
 Nodes represent proteins, and edges indicate different types of biologically meaningful associations between proteins, e.g., physical interactions, co-expression or homology [1,2].
-All edges come with 8-dimensional features, where each dimension represents the strength of a single association type and takes values between 0 and 1 (the larger the value is, the stronger the association is).
+All edges come with 8-dimensional features, where each dimension represents the approximate confidence of a single association type and takes values between 0 and 1 (the larger the value is, the more confident we are about the association).
 The proteins come from 8 species.

 **Prediction task:** The task is to predict the presence of protein functions in a multi-label binary classification setup, where there are 112 kinds of labels to predict in total.
 The performance is measured by the average of ROC-AUC scores across the 112 tasks.